codeforlifeee/Traverse-Globe/README.md

 4. Run `npm run dev`
 5. Open `http://localhost:5173/` in your browser

+# Traverse Globe – Hostinger Deployment Guide

+## What Was Done

+1. **Created `.htaccess` for SPA routing**
+	- Ensures React Router works on Hostinger (no 404 on refresh)
+	- Placed in project root and copied into `dist/` for deployment

+2. **Built production files**
+	- Ran `npm run build` to generate optimized assets in `dist/`

+3. **Packaged for upload**
+	- Copied `.htaccess` into `dist/`
+	- Created `traverse-globe-hostinger.zip` containing all files from `dist/`

+## How to Deploy to Hostinger

+### 1. Upload via File Manager (Recommended)
+- Login to Hostinger hPanel → Files → File Manager
+- Go to `public_html` (or your subdomain folder)
+- Delete any old files (like default index.html)
+- Upload `traverse-globe-hostinger.zip`
+- Extract the zip
+- Done!
+Visit your domain

+### 2. Upload via FTP
+- Get FTP credentials from hPanel
+- Use FileZilla to connect
+- Navigate to `public_html`
+- Upload all contents of `dist/` (including `.htaccess`)
+- Done!
+Visit your domain

+### 3. Enable SSL (HTTPS)
+- In hPanel: Websites → SSL → Let's Encrypt
+- Wait for SSL to activate, then use https://yourdomain.com

+## Notes
+- `.htaccess` is required for React Router to work on refresh
+- If deploying to a subdirectory (e.g., `/travel/`), update `vite.config.js` with `base: '/travel/'` and rebuild
+- SSL redirect and www/non-www rules are included in `.htaccess` (commented out)
+- For API/backend, use a separate server (Hostinger shared hosting does not run Node.js by default)

 ---

+**Your site is ready for Hostinger!
+Just upload and go live.**

 **Built with ❤️ using React + Vite + Tailwind CSS**